owncloud/ocis-hello/docs/extensions/hello/running.md

 For details see the [proxy documentation](https://owncloud.dev/services/proxy).
 {{< /hint >}}

-In addition to all these we will also need to activate the config files we just created.
-Therefore set these two variables with the path to the respective config file.
+In addition to all these we need to make sure the hello service can be registered to oCIS, for that set this variable.
 ```
-export WEB_UI_CONFIG=<path to web-config.json>
+export MICRO_REGISTRY=mdns
 ```
 And finally start the oCIS server:
 ```